-In this tutorial you will use Apple’s Motion to create a Kinetic Typography treatment of an old Merrie Melodies cartoon.
-Along the way, you’ll learn how to sync type to markers; animate individual characters or entire words using Behaviors and the Adjust Glyph Tool; work with a 3D Scene Camera to fly from one text object to another; make extensive use of Keyframes to animate your text and work with Shapes and a Replicator to create supplemental graphics.
-The tutorial also includes project files so you can follow along in your own copy of Motion.
+In this tutorial you will use Motion to create a Kinetic Typography treatment of an old Merrie Melodies cartoon.
+Along the way, you’ll learn how to sync type to markers; animate characters or entire words; work with a 3D Scene Camera and use Shapes and a Replicators to create supplemental graphics.

-This tutorial is an beginning to intermediate Motion 5 tutorial.
-Graphics designers, animators, video editors, digital content producers or anyone needing to synchronize animated text to voice over (or music) will find this tutorial enlightening.
-Users who are new to Motion 5 should purchase Getting Started in Motion 5 before working through this tutorial.
+This tutorial is a beginning to intermediate Motion 5 tutorial.
+Video editors, graphics designers, animators, digital content producers or anyone needing to synchronize animated text to voice over (or music) will find this tutorial enlightening.
+If you are new to Motion, we also recommend our Getting Started in Motion 5.3 tutorial.

 Project Media: This tutorial includes project files and project media for following along in Motion 5.3 or later

 Steve Martin is the creative force behind Ripple Training and has been using and teaching Final Cut Pro since 1999.
 Since Final Cut Pro's introduction, he has introduced thousands of people to Final Cut Pro through his classes, workshops and training products.
 He has consulted and/or trained for Apple, Adobe, Disney, Canon, Walmart and other companies.
 He is also a writer, producer and avid photographer.Full Bio

 Replicators are Motion’s secret weapon.
 This tutorial will show you how to use them for quickly creating animated graphical elements for backgrounds, titles, transitions and more, that will both wow and impress.